-Form 706-NA is used to compute estate and generation-skipping transfer (GST) tax liability for nonresident alien decedents.
+Form 706-NA is used to compute estate and generation-skipping transfer (GST) tax liability for nonresident not a citizen (NRNC) decedents.
 The estate tax is imposed on the transfer of the decedent's taxable estate rather than on the receipt of any part of it.